zone-eu/zone-mta/README.md

 - Uses STARTTLS for outgoing messages by default, so no broken padlock images in Gmail
 - Smarter bounce handling
 - Throttling per Sending Zone connection
+- Built-in support for delayed messages.
+Just use a future value in the Date header and the message is not sent out before that time

 ## Setup

-1. Requirements: Node.js v6+ for running the app + compiler for building leveldb
+1. Requirements: Node.js v6+ for running the app + compiler for building leveldb and snappy bindings

 2. Open ZoneMTA folder and install required dependencies: `npm install`